 Prizes: Prizes include research grants.
 They are awarded to the winner and the runner-up as selected by the judges, and to the Peoples' Choice winner selected by the audience.
 The doctoral student whose talk is judged the best, will represent UWA at the Asia-Pacific 3MT competition.
 Finalists will also be selected to enter the Matariki 3MT competition

 Past 3MT events

-The 2017 UWA 3MT was won by Gavrielle Untracht, Optical + Biomedical Engineering Lab, School of Electrical, Electronic and Computer Engineering.
-Wes Wilson from the Tumour Immunology Group in the School of Medicine was runner-up.
-Samuel Lymbery from the Centre for Evolutionary Biology, School of Biological Sciences was the Peoples Choice and Michael Bennett from the Law School was selected as the TEDxUWA Choice.
+UWA 3MT 2017 was won by Gavrielle Untracht, School of Electrical, Electronic and Computer Engineering.
+Wes Wilson, School of Medicine, was runner-up.
+Samuel Lymbery, School of Biological Sciences, was the Peoples Choice and Michael Bennett from the Law School was selected as the TEDxUWA Choice.

-The 2016 UWA 3MT competition was won by Michael Wheeler, School of Sport Science, Exercise and Health.
+UWA 3MT 2016 was won by Michael Wheeler, School of Sport Science, Exercise and Health.
 The runner-up was Georgia Hay from the Business School.
 The People's Choice Award winner was Armin Scheben from the School of Plant Biology.
 The TEDxUWA Choice Award winner was David Gozzard from the School of Physics.

 The 2013 Trans-Tasman 3MT Winner and Peoples' Choice Award Winner was Kelsey Kennedy from UWA.